HL7/davinci-epdx/input/pagecontent/payertopayerbulkexchange.md

 <div class="stu-note">

 <b><i>Payer-to-Payer API bulk data guidance in this version of the IG is draft only.
-It has not appeared in ballot and
+It has not appeared in ballot but
-has not been fully tested.
+has been tested at multiple Connectathons.
 This has been incorporated to meet the requirements of the CMS Prior Authorization Rule  (CMS-0057)</i></b>
 </div>